TomsBazbauers/ScooterRental/README.md

 - You can rent scooters for any time period
 - You must calculate rental price when rental ends
 - You must calculate rental company income from all rentals and provide yearly report if requested
+- Max charge per day is set at 20 euros

 ---